 Membranes can be classified as impermeable, permeable, semipermeable or selectively permeable.

-An impermeable membrane is that through which no substance can pass.
-Semipermeable membranes are those that let only solvents, like water, to pass through it.
-Permeable membranes are those that let solvent and solutes, like ions and molecules, to pass across it.
-There are also selectively permeable membranes, i.e., membranes that besides allowing the passage of solvent, let only some specific solutes to pass while blocking others.
+An impermeable membrane is one through which no substance can pass.
+Semipermeable membranes are those which only let solvents, such as water, pass through them.
+Permeable membranes are those which let solvents and solutes, such as ions and molecules, to pass through them.
+There are also selectively permeable membranes, which are membranes that, in addition to allowing the passage of solvents, let specific solutes pass through while blocking others.

 3. What is diffusion?

-Diffusion is the spreading of substance molecules from a region where the substance is more concentrated to another region where it is less concentrated.
-For example, during the boiling of water in a kitchen gaseous water particles tend to uniformly spread in the air by diffusion.
+Diffusion is the spreading of molecules of a substance from a region where the substance is more concentrated to another region where it is less concentrated.
+For example, when water is boiled, gaseous water particles tend to uniformly spread in the air via diffusion.

-Concentration gradient is the difference of concentration of a substance between two regions.
+The concentration gradient is the difference in the concentration of a substance between two regions.

-Concentration is a term used to designate the quantity of a solute divided by the total quantity of the solution.
-Since water in general is the solvent in this situation it is not correct to refer to “concentration of water” in a given solution.
+Concentration is a term used to designate the quantity of a solute divided by the total quantity of a solution.
+Since water, in general, is the solvent in this situation, it is not correct to refer to the “concentration of water” in a given solution.